Dragon Knight 4: Plot

 The central character of Dragon Knight 4 is Kakeru (カケル) (voiced by Megumi Ogata), the son of Yamato Takeru, the protagonist of the earlier games in the series, and the sorceress Luna.
 At the outset, the player is informed of the wizard Lushifon's plot to destroy civilization and must guide Kakeru through a number of battles to defeat Lushifon.

 Release

 The original DOS, FM Towns and PC-98 versions of the game feature erotic scenes.
-Banpresto removed these aspects before re-publishing the game for the SNES, PC-FX and PlayStation platforms.
-A third remake brought the game into the third dimension and brought back the erotic scenes.
+The versions for the SNES, PC-FX and PlayStation published by Banpresto removed these aspects.
+A Windows remake brought the game into the third dimension and brought back the erotic scenes.

 Other media

 The original soundtrack Dragon Knight 4 Complete Music File was released by NEC Avenue.
 Media Works also published a three-volume manga by Togashi in 1997–1999.

 Two different illustrated novelization were published.
 A three-volume novel was written by Rei Marimura, illustrated by Masaki Takei, and released by Wani Books in 1994–1995.
 The second, two-volume novel was written by Youko Kagura, illustrated also by Masaki Takei, and released by Kill Time Communication in 2007–2008.

 A two-volume anime OVA of two episodes each was produced by Dangun Pictures and released by Pink Pineapple in 1998–1999.